DHTMLX/docs-kanban/docs/guides/configuration.md

 ## Editor

-The editor of JS Kanban consists of the fields to manage the cards data.
+The editor of Kanban consists of the fields to manage the cards data.
 You can configure the editor fields using the [editorShape](api/config/js_kanban_editorshape_config.md) configuration property:

 ```jsx {6-14,22}
 const users = [ // user data